Logo

 /DSR

 /DSR is an active low output from the modem.
 The /DSR signal typically indicates that the modem has established a communications link.
-The AT&S command determines the operation of the /DSR signal.
+The AT&S command defines the operation of the /DSR signal.

 5